RunestoneInteractive/HomePage/pages/faq.rst

 Is this site reliable enough to use in class?
 ---------------------------------------------

 Yes.
 We host this on a very reliable service and we monitor our traffic constantly.
 We use a content distribution network for increased scalability and reliability.
-In the Spring of 2019 we were serving over 25,000 students a day with no downtime.
+In the Fall of 2020 we serve over 50,000 students a day with no downtime.
+Runestone is also used for a couple of courses on coursera which have hundreds of thousands of students, and by many large Universities.

 Why did you change domain names?
 --------------------------------